 Ironically, we don’t believe in building a 100% stealth camper van, but we do enjoy flying under the radar with our Ford Transit.

+Truth be told, the Transit’s clearance is nothing to gloat about.
 Depending on where you measure, our ground clearance is:

 - Minimum Front bumper clearance: 9.5″